List of One Piece characters: Wano Country

 Wano Country (ワノ国, Wano Kuni) is a nation in the New World unaffiliated with the World Government.
 It has its own warriors, the samurai, who are swordsmen so strong that not even the Navy goes near them.
-It was first mentioned by Hogback as Ryuma was from this particular country.
+It was first mentioned by Dr. Hogback as Ryuma was from this particular country.
 Yakuza families have also formed the day when Kaido helped the Kurozumi Family overthrow the Kozuki Family.
 Roronoa Zoro is a descendant of Wano Country immigrants to the East Blue.

+The country's culture is based on Japan, primarily the Edo period.

-In Punk Hazard, the Straw Hat Pirates met two residents of Wano, Kin'emon and his "son" Momonosuke, who temporarily accompanied them on their journey.
-Later, they discover that Momonosuke is actually the son of Kozuki Oden, and part of the royal family of Wano, and Kin'emon is actually his father's retainer.
+In Punk Hazard, the Straw Hat Crew met two residents of Wano, Kin'emon and his "son" Momonosuke, who temporarily accompanied them on their journey.
+Later, they discover that Momonosuke is actually the son of Kozuki Oden, and part of the royal family of Wano, and Kin'emon is his father's retainer.

+Kozuki Family

+The Kozuki Family (光月家, Kōzuki-ke) was originally the ruling family of Wano Country until the Kurozumi Family overthrew them with help from Kaido.
+Following the defeats of Kurozumi Orochi, Kaido, and Big Mon, the Kozuki Family regained their rule over Wano Country.

 Kozuki Oden

-Kozuki Oden (光月おでん, Kōzuki Oden), in addition to having been the daimyo of Kuri and son of the country's former shogun Kozuki Sukiyaki, was also a legendary, immensely powerful and skilled swordsman and samurai who developed his own variation of Nitoryu.
-Oden was specialized in the style of two swords, his legendary dual wielding swordsmanship allowing him to permanently scar a transformed Kaido.
+Kozuki Oden (光月おでん, Kōzuki Oden), in addition to having been the daimyo of Kuri and son of the country's former shogun Kozuki Sukiyaki, was also a legendary skilled swordsman and samurai who developed his own variation of Nitoryu.
+Oden was specialized in the style of two swords, and wields two legendary swords: Ame no Habakiri, the sword said to be able to cut "heaven" itself, and Enma, the sword said to be able to cut to the "bottom of hell".
+He also was capable of utilizing all three types of Haki, including the advanced application for both Haoshoku and Busoshoku Haki, and has the ability to hear the "Voice of All Things".

-Additionally, he was the leader of a group of legendary and powerful samurai known as the Nine Red Scabbards, with all of them serving as his retainers and most trusted allies.
-As daimyo of Kuri, Oden had a large amount of power and influence over the region before his death.
 Oden became a famous pirate for several years by joining the Whitebeard Pirates and later the Roger Pirates.
 Oden was regarded as being a tremendously powerful pirate with a great level of influence in both crews, helping the latter decipher Poneglyphs in exchange for accompanying their travels on the Grand Line.

-In life, Oden is one of the strongest characters in the One Piece world.
-He was capable of utilizing all three types of Haki, including the advanced application for both Haoshoku and Busoshoku Haki, has the ability to hear the "Voice of All Things" (Like Roger), and wields two legendary swords: Ame no Habakiri, the sword said to be able to cut "heaven" itself, and Enma, the sword said to be able to cut to the "bottom of hell".
-With those in hand, he is able to clash with the likes of Whitebeard and Kaido.
-Due to his fearsome strength and affiliation with the Whitebeard Pirates and the Roger Pirates, Oden received a bounty (the amount of which is unknown).
-When he was defeated by Kaido, Kurozumi Orochi took over Wano Country with Kaido's help and they sentenced Oden to be boiled alive.
+Due to his affiliation with them, Oden received a bounty (the amount of which is unknown).
+On his journey meeting Toki, and having their two children, Momonosuke and Hiyori.

+After returning to his homeland, Kurozumi Orochi took over Wano Country with Kaido's help and they sentenced Oden to be boiled alive.
 After he spared his retainers from his fate, Oden was shot in the head by Kaido and died smiling.

 In the anime series, Oden is voiced by Hiroya Ishimaru in the Japanese version and by Robbie Daymond in the Crunchyroll dub.